 There are no restrictions on the import or export of local or foreign currency.
 However, amounts exceeding €10,000 or equivalent must be declared if travelling from or to a country outside the European Union.

 Currency can be exchanged at hotels, banks, post offices, bureaux de change, airports, railway stations, travel agencies and some restaurants throughout the country.
 Automatic exchange machines are available in Budapest and other main tourist centres.

 Hungary duty free

 Hungary is within the European Union.
-If you are travelling from the UK, you are entitled to buy fragrance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.
+If you are travelling from outside of the EU, you are entitled to buy fragrance, skincare, cosmetics, Champagne, wine, selected spirits, fashion accessories, gifts and souvenirs - all at tax-free equivalent prices.

 • 800 cigarettes or 400 cigarillos or 200 cigars or 1kg of tobacco.